 A little western cafe in the midst of Bishkek, Sierra Cafe is a great place for you to have a coffee fix in the morning with a cup of latte.
 It is also a great place for working on your laptop with a cozy atmosphere, friendly staff, and fast wifi.
 They also serve cheap "menu of the day" western-style lunch if you are interested.

-7. Enjoy a Couple of Craft Beers at No Name Bar
+7. Enjoy a Couple of Beers at No Name Bar, Brewster or Save the Ales

 8. Dance Away at Tuman Nightclub